http://www.youtube.com/watch?v=by0JhirtO-0&feature=related

 curvature of the surfaces which form the flow controller takes a

-two dimensional or three dimensional shape equivalent to the lines
+two dimensional or three dimensional shape equivalent to the

-in the greater part conform to the characteristics of the Golden
+substantially or in the greater part conform to the

-Section or Ratio and that any variation in cross-sectional area of
+characteristics of the Golden Section or Ratio and that any

-the flow controller also substantially or in greater part conforms
+substantially or in greater part conforms to the characteristics

-in nature in the form of the external and internal configurations
+nature in the form of the external and internal configurations

 of shells of the phylum Mollusca, classes Gastropoda and

-Cephalopoda and it is a common characteristic of at least some of
+Cephalopoda and it is a common characteristic of at least some

-the embodiments that the fluid pathway defined by the flow
+of the embodiments that the fluid pathway defined by the flow

 controller corresponds generally to the external or internal

-configuration of shells of one or more of the genera of the phylum
+configuration of shells of one or more of the genera of the

-Mollusca, classes Gastropoda and Cephalopoda.
+phylum Mollusca, classes Gastropoda and Cephalopoda.

-It has been found that it is a characteristic of fluid flow that,
+It has been found that it is a characteristic of fluid flow

-a curvature substantially or in greater part conforming to that of
+pathway having a curvature substantially or in greater part

-the Golden Section or Ratio that the fluid flow over the surfaces
+conforming to that of the Golden Section or Ratio that the fluid

-is substantially non-turbulent and as a result has a decreased
+flow over the surfaces is substantially non-turbulent and as a

-tendency to cavitate.
-As a result, fluid flow over the surface is
+result has a decreased tendency to cavitate.
+As a result, fluid

-more efficient than has been encountered in previous instances
+flow over the surface is more efficient than has been

-where the pathway does not substantially or in greater part
+encountered in previous instances where the pathway does not

-correspond to that of the Golden Section.
-As a result of the
+Golden Section.
+As a result of the reduced degree of turbulence

-reduced degree of turbulence which is induced in the fluid in its
+which is induced in the fluid in its passageway through such a

-passageway through such a pathway, the flow controllers according
+pathway, the flow controllers according to the various

-conventional flow controllers of equivalent dimensional
+flow controllers of equivalent dimensional characteristics.

 It should be noted that it is impossible to illustrate the